Generic Name: insulin regular (IN-su-lin)

 - if you have allergies to medicines, foods, or other substances

-- if you have lung or breathing problems, heart problems (eg, heart failure), or kidney or liver problems
+- if you have heart problems (eg, heart failure); kidney or liver problems; nerve problems; adrenal, pituitary, or thyroid problems; eye problems caused by diabetes; or diabetic ketoacidosis

-- if you are fasting or you do not eat regularly
+- if you are fasting or you do not eat regularly, have high blood sodium levels, or are on a low-salt (sodium) diet

 Some MEDICINES MAY INTERACT with insulin regular.
 Tell your health care provider if you are taking any other medicines, especially any of the following: